Sega Saturn Architecture

 Image

-VDP1’s Sprites plane.
+The VDP1’s Sprite plane.

 In this case, the VDP1 is tasked with plotting traditional sprites without any 3D distortion applied.